AfonsoCunha22/MLOpsProject/MLOpsProject/reports/end_report/README.md

 * [X] Write some documentation for your application (M32)
 * [X] Publish the documentation to GitHub Pages (M32)
 * [X] Revisit your initial project description.
 Did the project turn out as you wanted?
-* [X] Create an architectural diagram over ySour MLOps pipeline
+* [X] Create an architectural diagram over your MLOps pipeline
 * [X] Make sure all group members have an understanding about all parts of the project
 * [X] Uploaded all your code to GitHub